peter-stuhlmann/SimpleContactForm/README.md

 **Making your HTML contact form functional is quite easy with this PHP script.**

 Integrate a contact form in an HTML file.
-All input fields and text areas should have an name attribute.
-The name attribute of the email input field should have the value 'email'.
-Otherwise, the PHP file would have to be minimally adjusted.
-Give the action attribute as value the name of the PHP file _(send-mail.php)_.
-Pay attention to the correct path.

 Simple example:
 ```